-Sonali Dadoo, a BS undergraduate student majoring in Biomedical Engineering with a focus in Biomaterials and Tissue Engineering, recently completed her final co-op with Children's Hospital of Philadelphia (CHOP).
-Hear first hand how her clinical immersion co-op experience at CHOP led her to design, build, and successfully test a biomedical device for her senior capstone project.
-Interested in our clinical immersion co-op?
-Learn more about this unique opportunity here.
+Sonali, a BS undergraduate student majoring in Biomedical Engineering, recently completed her third co-op with Children's Hospital of Philadelphia (CHOP).
+Hear first hand how her hands-on co-op experience at CHOP led her to design, build, and successfully test a biomedical device for her senior capstone project.

 BS Student in Biomedical Engineering with a Concentration in Biomaterials and Tissue Engineering

 Advisors: Dr. Ken Barbee, School of Biomedical Engineering, Science and Health Systems; and Dr. Vinay Nadkarni, Children's Hospital of Philadelphia